KUNAL-MAURYA1470/genai-gcp-infra/README.md

 to the images we built above.
 Right now if you look in any of the job.yaml or deployment.yaml files, you'll see the image has a `__PROJECT__` and `__REGION__` string in the `image` property.
 We need to change this.
 Fortunately, we have a script to do this for us.
-For two project setups, the project name should be the project that hosts the GKE cluster and where the images were built above.

 ```sh
 ./scripts/configure-k8s.sh <YOUR_PROJECT_HERE> <YOUR_CHOSEN_REGION>